Perfect LIBBY’S Pumpkin Bread – homefoodkitchen

 Can I Add Mix-ins to This Pumpkin Bread?

-Yes!
-Once you’ve stirred in the pumpkin, feel free to fold in up to 1 cup of your favorite extras like:
+Absolutely!
+Once you’ve folded in the pumpkin, go ahead and mix in up to 1 cup of your favorite goodies like:

 - Chocolate chips (semi-sweet or dark)